What is Macapuno (Coconut sport)

 How was it found?

-This all started in Tangerang, Indonesia and in the Philippines, Laguna, when a palm tree that bore both young coconut and macapuno coconut seeds were found in 1931, reported by an American botanist Edwin Copeland, who worked for the Philippine’s Department of Agriculture.
+This all started in Tangerang, Indonesia and in Laguna, Philippines, when a palm tree that bore both young coconut and macapuno coconut seeds were found in 1931, reported by an American botanist Edwin Copeland, who worked for the Philippine’s Department of Agriculture.
 It became a rare, expensive delicacy.
 A sweet delicate ingredient you can find in many traditional and more modern desserts.
 The macapuno flavor is described as a sweetened coconut lump or stripes, with a creamy firm, almost chewy texture.
 A popular choice for those who love coconuts, but want them naturally sweeter and thicker in texture.
 A popular use of this coconut sport is the Ube Macapuno Cake in Goldilocks or the Ube Macapuno Cake in Red Ribbon, both are ube flavored chiffon cakes layered with whipped cream cheese and macapuno, topped with more cream and macapuno on the outside.
 You can also find these in halo-halo, another wonderfully colorful Filipino dessert, pastillas, or in fruit preserves.
 They are also added in Indonesian cuisine like ‘kelapa puan / kopyor’ a coconut dessert drink.
 Found in Vietnam, drank as a refreshing ‘milk drink’ or smoothie topped with toasted peanuts.
 Macapuno is a delicacy that more and more people are getting to know and love.

 Macapuno tree vs Coconut tree